Ultimate Solutions to Resolve MS SQL Server Error 2

 In the subsequent section, all the factors that are responsible for SSMS Error i.e., A network-related or instance-specific error occurred while establishing a connection to SQL Server discussed below.

-Check whether you are using right SQL Server instance name at the
+- Check whether you are using right SQL Server instance name at the time of connection.

-SQL Administrator does not provide permission to Allow remote
+- SQL Administrator does not provide permission to Allow remote connection.

-The SQL Server Browser service is not enabled under the SQL Server
+- The SQL Server Browser service is not enabled under the SQL Server Configuration Manager.

-It also happens, the port on which SQL Server is running, is blocked
+- It also happens, the port on which SQL Server is running, is blocked by system firewall.

 After understanding the factors behind this error, let’s go through the techniques to fix the SQL Server Error 2 of SSMS.